dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ### Gradient-based adversarial attack

-These are the simplest technique that demonstrate the linearity of neural networks using Fast-Gradient Sign Method(FGSM) and as the name suggest these are gradient-based methods.
+These are the simplest technique that demonstrate the linearity of neural networks using Fast-Gradient Sign Method(FGSM) and as the name suggest they make use of gradients for successful attacks.

 #### Non-targeted adversarial attack